 The Butter Quartet consists of four musicians brought together by their mutual love of vibrant historically-informed performance of string quartets.
 The members are violinists Anna Jane Lester and Chloe Prendergast, violist Isabel Franenberg, and cellist Evan Buttar.
 They first formed as participants in a course at the Royal Conservatory of The Hague, but soon developed a passion and dynamic that extended beyond their studies.
-They have been featured in festivals and series internationally, such as the Beethoven Academy at the National Forum for Music in Poland in 2020.
-They have also appeared on BBC Radio 3 and the Dutch station Radio West.
+They have been featured in festivals and series internationally, such as the Mozartfest Würzburg in 2021 and the Beethoven Academy at the National Forum for Music in Poland in 2020.
+They have also appeared on BBC Radio 3 and the Dutch stations Radio West and NPO Radio 4.

 The Butter Quartet enjoys integrating their research on late 18th- and early 19th-century performance practice into powerful live performances.
 They value a strong connection with their audiences, playing in diverse spaces and speaking during concerts.